geode-sdk/docs/getting-started/ide-setup.md

 3. Change config type to Release or RelWithDebInfo.
 You **cannot** use Debug for this.
 4. Change toolset to x86

 Now you may build your mod!
+If your mod successfully built (you should see some info about your .geode file being installed) and you still have errors, **restart Visual Studio** to make them go away.

 # CLion